WICG/navigation-api/README.md

 #### Measuring standardized single-page navigations

-Continuing with the theme of `transitionWhile()` giving ecosystem benefits beyond just web developer convenience, telling the browser about the start time, duration, end time, and success/failure if a single-page app navigation has benefits for metrics gathering.
+Continuing with the theme of `intercept()` giving ecosystem benefits beyond just web developer convenience, telling the browser about the start time, duration, end time, and success/failure if a single-page app navigation has benefits for metrics gathering.

 In particular, analytics frameworks would be able to consume this information from the browser in a way that works across all applications using the navigation API.
 See the discussion on [performance timeline API integration](#performance-timeline-api-integration) for what we are proposing there.